Chincholi Wildlife Sanctuary: Overview

-Chincholi Wildlife Sanctuary holds cultural importance due to its connection with the Lambani Tandas, a protected tribal community residing in the region.
-These communities live in harmony with nature, preserving their traditional way of life while coexisting with the sanctuary's biodiversity.
-Their presence adds a unique cultural dimension to the sanctuary, showcasing the integration of human heritage with environmental conservation.

-Additionally, the sanctuary's role in promoting ecotourism and awareness about sustainable living further enhances its cultural and social significance.

 Flora and fauna

 The sanctuary has medicinal herbs and trees in its compound.
 It also has acacia and teak plantations.
 Chincholi Wildlife Sanctuary has over 35 species of birds, such as blue pigeon, black-winged kite, blossom-headed parakeet, black drongo and many more.
 It hosts all four wildlife species from the Canidae family found in Karnataka.
 These include dholes, wolves, golden jackals, and Bengal foxes.